Princess Beatrice of Saxe-Coburg and Gotha: Early life

-Princess Beatrice was born on 20 April 1884 at Eastwell Park, Kent.
+Beatrice was born on 20 April 1884 at Eastwell Park, Kent.
 Her father was Prince Alfred, Duke of Edinburgh, the second son of Queen Victoria and Albert, Prince Consort.
 Her mother was Grand Duchess Maria Alexandrovna of Russia, the only surviving daughter of Alexander II of Russia and Princess Marie of Hesse and by Rhine.
 She was called "Baby Bee" by her family.

-She was baptised at Eastwell House on 17 May 1884 by the Revd William Lloyd (her father's chaplain); her godparents were Princess Beatrice of the United Kingdom (her paternal aunt), the Duchess of Albany (her paternal uncle's wife, represented by her mother), and William I, German Emperor (represented by her father).
+She was baptised at Eastwell House on 17 May 1884 by the Rev. William Lloyd (her father's chaplain); her godparents were Princess Beatrice of the United Kingdom (her paternal aunt), the Duchess of Albany (her paternal uncle's wife, represented by her mother), and William I, German Emperor (represented by her father).

-Beatrice spent much of her early years in Malta, where her father was serving in the Royal Navy.
-Along with her elder sister Princess Alexandra of Saxe-Coburg and Gotha, she was a bridesmaid at the wedding of their paternal cousins the Duke and Duchess of York (the future King George V and Queen Mary) on 6 July 1893.

-On the death of Prince Alfred's uncle, Ernst II, Duke of Saxe-Coburg and Gotha, on 22 August 1893, the duchy was inherited by the Duke of Edinburgh, since the Prince of Wales, the Duke's elder brother and future King Edward VII, had renounced his right to the succession.
-The Duke and Duchess, with their five surviving children, travelled shortly afterwards to Coburg to take up residence.
+Beatrice spent much of her childhood in Malta, where her father was serving in the Royal Navy.
+On 22 August 1893, following the death of Ernest II, Duke of Saxe-Coburg and Gotha, Beatrice's father's uncle, the vacant duchy fell to her father, as Albert Edward, then Prince of Wales and future King Edward VII of the United Kingdom, had renounced his rights to the duchy in favor of succession to the British crown.
+The Duke and Duchess of Edinburgh therefore travelled shortly afterwards to Coburg with their five children, where they took up residence.
+At the end of July 1899, she received the sacrament of confirmation at the Church of St. John in Oeslau, a village near Coburg.

+She was a bridesmaid at the wedding of their paternal cousins the Duke and Duchess of York (the future King George V and Queen Mary) on 6 July 1893.

+Bee's eldest sister, Queen Marie of Romania, described her in her memoirs:Baby Bee had always been a child of exceptional intelligence.
+Being the youngest, Mamma guarded and adored her with special fervour, but for all that Baby Bee was a forerunner of the youth today.
+In spite of all Mamma's love and care, Baby Bee generally outwitted her anxious parent and had most things her own way.